-Repossession occurs when a lender takes back property that was used as collateral or leased in a transaction.
-If you are behind on a car payment, the lender that financed your vehicle can repossess it at any time.
-PA law does not require any special notice of repossession.
-This is a unique area of the law, and one of the more aggressive collection actions in PA.
+When a lender takes back property that was used as collateral or leased in a transaction, it is known as repossession.
+If you default on a car payment, the lender that financed it has the right to repossess your vehicle at any moment.
+Repossession notice in Pennsylvania is not required by law.
+This is a one-of-a-kind area of the law, and one of Pennsylvania’s more aggressive collecting operations.

-When you purchased your vehicle, you probably signed a purchase contract or credit contract to finance the car.
-In these contracts, the buyer agrees that the seller, also known as the “lien holder,” may repossess the property if the buyer falls behind on payments at any time.
-Most lenders allow for a small grace period, but some jump at the chance to repossess your vehicle.
-These contracts may also include fines and penalties the buyer must pay to cover the costs of the repossession, as well as the depreciated value of the vehicle.
+You presumably signed a purchase contract or a credit contract to finance your automobile when you bought it.
+The buyer agrees in these contracts that the seller, commonly known as the “lien holder,” has the right to seize the property at any moment if the buyer falls behind on payments.
+Although most lenders give you a little grace period, some lenders will leap at the chance to repossess your car.
+These contracts may also include fines and penalties that the buyer must pay to cover repossession charges as well as the vehicle’s reduced worth.

 Bankruptcy Can Save Your Vehicle

-You have ONLY 10 DAYS after the repossession to file for Chapter 13 bankruptcy and save the vehicle.
-After this window expires, the vehicle will be sold at auction.
-If the lender fails to recoup the amount owed on the vehicle at auction, you may be responsible for the balance owed.
+You just have 10 DAYS after the repossession to apply for Chapter 13 bankruptcy and save your car.
+The vehicle will be auctioned after this time period has passed.
+You may be accountable for the balance outstanding if the lender fails to recoup the amount owed on the vehicle at auction.